Department of Foreign Languages

 Thank you for your interest in teaching in the Department of Foreign Languages!
 We are constantly searching for top-quality Army Officers with extensive knowledge of foreign languages and cultures to teach and share their experiences with the Cadets at USMA.
 We believe that knowing a foreign language is a vital part of understanding other cultures and peoples.
 Our instructors help to prepare future Officers to lead Soldiers no matter where in the world the Army sends them.

-For the Faculty Search Period with a deadline of October 2019, we are specifically looking for instructors of Arabic, Chinese, French, German, Persian, Portuguese, Russian and Spanish.
-Those officers would start graduate school, if necessary, during the Summer of 2021, with a follow-on assignment in the Department of Foreign Languages at West Point, beginning o/a 1 July 2023.
+For the Faculty Search Period with a deadline of 26 October 2020, we are specifically looking for instructors of Arabic, Chinese, French, German, Persian, Portuguese, Russian and Spanish.
+Those officers would start graduate school, if necessary, during the Summer of 2022, with a follow-on assignment in the Department of Foreign Languages at West Point, beginning o/a 1 July 2024.
+Direct Hires would begin o/a 1 July 2022 (see the FAQ portion of this website for ACS and Direct Hire tour lengths).

 Does this sound exciting to you?